antonholmquist/jason/README.md

 ### Loop through array

-Looping through an array is easy. `GetArray()` returns an error if the value at that keypath is null (or something else than an array).
+Looping through an array is done with `GetArray()`.
+It returns an error if the value at that keypath is null (or something else than an array).

 ```go